RaPaLearning/gita-begin/tests-todo.md

 1. Bookmarks can span a range of text having bookmarks inside.
 Example: See <a name='bhakti_a_defn'> in [Chapter 7](gita/Chapter 7.md)

-1. Bookmarks need to span a range of text, so that it can be shown in a floating window
+1. Bookmark need to span a range of text, so that it can be shown in a floating window